xwmx/nb/README.md

   -e, --excerpt [<length>]        Print an excerpt <length> lines long under
                                   each note's filename [default: 3].
   --filenames                     Print the filename for each note.
-  --no-id                         Don't include the id in list items.
   -n, --limit <limit>, --<limit>  The maximum number of listed items.
                                   [default: 20]
+  --no-id                         Don't include the id in list items.
+  --no-indicator                  Don't include the indicator in list items.
   -p, --pager                     Display output in the pager.
   -s, --sort                      Order notes by id.
   -r, --reverse                   List items in reverse order.